How to buy Monero (XMR) in the UK

 Eventually renamed Monero, this digital coin aims to offer a feature important to many cryptocurrency users: privacy.
-While the world’s most well-known cryptocurrency, bitcoin, is widely perceived by the general public to be completely anonymous and untraceable, this isn’t actually the case, and it’s this lack of privacy that Monero aims to address.
+While the world’s most well-known cryptocurrency, Bitcoin, is widely perceived by the general public to be completely anonymous and untraceable, this isn’t actually the case, and it’s this lack of privacy that Monero aims to address.

-An open-source, crowdfunded project, Monero offers a decentralized and anonymous cryptocurrency that it claims is untraceable, unlinkable, secure, private and resistant to blockchain analysis.
+An open-source, crowdfunded project, Monero offers a decentralised and anonymous cryptocurrency that it claims is untraceable, unlinkable, secure, private and resistant to blockchain analysis.
 It relies on three key features to ensure the privacy of transactions:

 This high level of privacy also means that Monero offers fungibility, which means that every coin has equal value and is interchangeable.
 Because no two Monero coins are distinguishable from one another, this removes the risk of XMR being refused by vendors or exchanges due to their association in previous transactions, for example theft.

 Before buying any cryptocurrency, it’s important to be aware of just how complicated, speculative and volatile this asset class can be.
-You’ll also need to familiarize yourself with all the risks and potential benefits of a currency before you buy.
+You’ll also need to familiarise yourself with all the risks and potential benefits of a currency before you buy.

 If you’re thinking of purchasing XMR, consider the following factors first:

 - Supply.
 There’s a permanent fixed production of 0.3 XMR per minute to counteract lost coins.